 Due to significant travel and movement restrictions caused by the COVID-19 pandemic, Lawful Permanent Residents (“LPR”’) have found themselves stranded abroad and thus unable to travel to the United States despite not having the intention of abandoning their LPR status.
 All permanent residents receive an identification called a Form I-551 but colloquially known as a “green card”.
 A green card serves as an immigrant visa if the LPR has been outside the United States for less than one year.
-If the LPR has been outside the United States for more than one year, there is a presumption that the LPR has abandoned their immigrant status and their green card may no longer be considered valid for entry into the United States.
+If the LPR has been outside the United States for more than one year, there is a presumption that the LPR has abandoned his or her immigrant status and his or her green card may no longer be considered valid for entry into the United States.

-A Lawful Permanent Resident who is who is seeking an SB-1 Returning Resident Visa on the basis of the COVID-19 pandemic and is currently located in Asia are strongly encouraged to contact us at firstname.lastname@example.org and speak with a U.S. immigration attorney based in Ho Chi Minh City, Manila and Taipei.
-Our immigration attorneys have over three decades of experience assisting clients at the U.S. Consulates throughout Asia.
+An LPR who is currently in Asia and is seeking an SB-1 Returning Resident Visa on the basis of the COVID-19 pandemic and is encouraged to contact us at firstname.lastname@example.org and speak with a U.S. immigration attorney based in Ho Chi Minh City, Manila and Taipei.
+Our immigration attorneys have over three decades of experience assisting clients at the U.S. Consulates thorough Asia.